Xenonesis/DocMagic/README.md

 ## 💳 Stripe Integration

-DocMagic uses Stripe for handling subscription payments.
+docverse uses Stripe for handling subscription payments.
 This section provides a comprehensive guide to setting up and managing the Stripe integration.

 ### 🔑 Environment Variables